Wild Violet Control

 What is Wild Violet?

-• Wild Violet is a common weed that grows on properties and is hard to control manually and mechanically due to its underground rhizomes.
+• Wild violet is a common weed that grows on properties.
+Due to its underground rhizomes, it is hard to control manually and mechanically.

 How to Get Rid of Wild Violets